Snoyark/Testing/WIP.md

 `<usstate_texas> <fipsAbbreviation> “TX”.`

 At its most base level, triples consist of three [Internationalized Resource Identifiers](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier) (IRIs) in series, followed by a period.
 One can think of IRIs as URLs (the latter is a subtype of the former).
 Just like in URLs, one has to include all the information for explicit IRIs, otherwise the resource will not be retrieved.
+The object itself could be an IRI OR a literal (a string, integer, double, etc. Look [here](https://www.w3.org/TR/turtle/#literals) for all the types).

 This document pertains to building "open" knowledge graphs.
 By this, it is meant that these ontologies are easily shared and are more flexible in their use.
 They are also more easily built so the actual process happens more quickly.
 In contrast, "restricted" ontologies are not meant for easy sharing and live in one place.
 The main difference in form is that the subject, predicate, or object do not have to be explicit IRIs for open ontologies, which would otherwise restrict them to that specific location.
 Data.World uses the local notation for IRIs and builds the ontology they define in whichever data.world dataset these files are placed into.
 The method used to do this uses the local notation for IRIs, using angle brackets.
 This will be shown below.